 Jennifer Fong has worked in education for many years.
 Early in her career, she taught elementary-aged children as a classroom teacher, with a heavy emphasis on STEM, technology, and active learning in the classroom.
 She was also active in providing professional development to teachers throughout the state on using technology in the classroom and was an editor on books for teachers on how to use computers for teaching.
 Following this, Jennifer became an instructional designer, specializing in using active learning principles and adult learning theory to engage adults in the classroom and through online learning.
 Today, Jennifer leads the marketing team in the Educational Activities group at IEEE, helping customers in Academia, Government, and Corporations use IEEE educational offerings to effectively engage students at all levels in engineering and STEM topics.

-The results of the fourth annual Pulse of Engineering Survey, conducted by IEEE GobalSpec, are available, providing insightful perspectives from the minds of engineers around the world on a variety of topics, from work environment to performance measurement, professional challenges and competition, and more.
-Of the 2,236 survey respondents, taken from a pool of both […]
+The results of the fourth annual Pulse of Engineering Survey, conducted by IEEE GobalSpec, are available, providing insightful perspectives from the minds of engineers around the world on a variety […]

 Engineering is just one of many professions that requires participation in continuing education programs in order to maintain a license.
-But even if your line of work doesn’t require a professional certificate or license, completing a continuing education program voluntarily goes a long way toward demonstrating your commitment and improving your knowledge of your field. […]
+However, even if your particular line of work doesn’t require […]

 Since the end of World War II, English has become the established language of scholarly communication.
 It’s recognized as the international language of science and engineering.
-Academic reward structures in many countries place great emphasis on publication in international journals that are mostly English-language.
-As technology advances globally, engineers must be able to communicate across […]
+Academic reward structures in […]